cyber-shah/academics-neu/homework-05/Report.md

 #### 7.1 Algorithm
 Describe an algorithm that will help you find the coin.
 We encourage you to use pseudo-code, but not required.
-> I would use something like binary search to find the coin.
-I would first divide the coins into two piles and weigh them against each other.
+1. Start by dividing the 250 coins into two equal-ish piles (125 each) and place them on the balance scale.
-> If one pile is heavier than the other, then the rare coin is in that pile.
-If one pile is heavier than the other, then the rare coin is in that pile.
-I would continue this process until I find the rare coin.
+2. If one pile is heavier than the other, it must contain the rare coin.
+Proceed to the next step with the heavier pile.
+3. If both piles weigh the same, it means the rare coin is not in either of them.
+Now you can safely eliminate both piles from your search.
+4. In case you have an uneven number of coins after dividing, set aside the one unallocated coin for now.
+   1. Take the heavier pile (if applicable) and divide it again into two equal-ish piles (e.g., 63 and 62 coins) for weighing.
+   2. Once more, if one pile is heavier, it contains the rare coin.
+Proceed to the next step with the heavier pile.
+7. If both piles weigh the same, eliminate both piles from your search.
+8. If you have an uneven number of coins at this step, combine the unallocated coin from the previous division with one of the piles.
+Place the other pile on the balance scale for weighing.
+9. Continue this process of dividing the heavier pile in half and weighing the sub-piles, ensuring to handle any uneven number of coins that may arise.
+10. Keep repeating the process until you are left with only one coin.

+The remaining one coin is the one we are looking for.
+We can now weigh it against the original coin to confirm that it is indeed the rare coin.
 #### 7.2 Time Complexity
 What is the average time complexity of your algorithm?
 > By dividing the coins into two at each step, we effectively reduce the search space in logarithmic steps, resulting in a maximum of 8 weighings required to find the counterfeit coin.